PolymeshAssociation/polymesh-rest-api/README.md

 1. Fireblocks Signing
    By setting `FIREBLOCKS_URL`, `FIREBLOCKS_API_KEY` and `FIREBLOCKS_SECRET_PATH` Fireblocks raw signing API will be used to sign transactions.
 The secret path should point to a file containing the secret setup in the Fireblocks platform, along with the API Key.

-   The signer consists of 3 numbers separated by `-`, as in `1-0-0`.
+   The signer consists of 3 integers separated by `-`, as in `1-0-0`.
 This correspond to `account`, `change` and `address_index` from the [BIP-44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
 If `change` and `address` portion are left out they will default to `0`.
 Each combination refers to a unique address that must be on boarded on chain before it can be used.

    Note, if using the docker image the secret file will need to be mounted into the container with the flag `--volume $HOST_SECRET_PATH:$FIREBLOCKS_SECRET_PATH` being passed to `docker run`.